 Smoke testing definition

-Smoke testing is a type of testing in which we execute the most crucial tests to make sure that the application can be considered for further exhaustive testing or not.
+It is a type of testing in which we execute the most crucial tests to make sure that the application can be considered for further exhaustive testing or not.
 It is also known as build verification testing.

 It is performed right after the testing team receives the build.
 A subset of test cases is run over the build covering the most important functionalities.
 The functionality covered by the smoke tests is crucial, failing of which results in rejection of build.